wlsf82/crud-protractor-backstopjs/README.md

 Run `npm run test:visual` to run the visual regression tests

->After the test execution a HTML report will be automatically opened.
+>To have a HTML report automatically opened after test execution, set `"report": ["browser"]` on `visual/backstop.json` file.

 #### Approving new bitmap references due to expected visual change or addition of new test